Killing of Abdel Fattah al-Sharif

-The killing of Abdel Fattah al-Sharif occurred on March 24, 2016, in the Tel Rumeida neighborhood of Hebron, when Abdel Fattah al-Sharif, a Palestinian who had stabbed an Israeli soldier, was shot, wounded and "neutralized", then was fatally shot again in the head by Elor Azaria, an Israeli Defense Forces (IDF) soldier, as he lay wounded on the ground.
+On March 24, 2016, Elor Azaria, an Israeli Defense Forces (IDF) soldier, fatally shot Abdel Fattah al-Sharif, a Palestinian, in the head as the latter lay wounded on the ground in the Tel Rumeida neighborhood of Hebron.
+Al-Sharif had stabbed an Israeli soldier.
 Azaria was arrested and the Israeli Military Police opened an investigation against him for the charge of murder, but later reduced the charge to manslaughter.

 The soldier's act sparked widespread public debate in Israel, that became a continuation of an already widespread debate over how one should implement the rules of engagement orders in the wake of the wave of Palestinian political violence.

 Azaria was convicted of manslaughter and sentenced to 18 months' imprisonment, twelve months' probation, plus a demotion in rank.
 He was released from prison after serving nine months.
+The Palestinian Authority said the trial of Azaria was a farce.
+The family of al-Sharif, which had demanded Azaria receive a life-sentence, pointed out the Israeli military gives harsher sentences to Palestinian children convicted of throwing stones.

 Incident

-On 24 March 2016, two Palestinians armed with knives, Ramzi Aziz al-Tamimi al-Qasrawi and Abdel Fattah al-Sharif, approached an Israeli military post manned by soldiers of the Shimshon Battalion of the IDF's Kfir Brigade in the Tel Rumeida neighborhood of Hebron and stabbed an Israeli soldier in the hand and shoulder, moderately injuring him.
+On 24 March 2016, two Palestinians armed with knives, Ramzi Aziz al-Tamimi al-Qasrawi and Abdel Fattah al-Sharif, approached an Israeli military post guarded by soldiers of the Shimshon Battalion of the IDF's Kfir Brigade in the Tel Rumeida neighborhood of Hebron and stabbed an Israeli soldier in the hand and shoulder, moderately injuring him.
 The soldiers opened fire, killing al-Qasrawi and seriously injuring al-Sharif.

 A few minutes later, reinforcements arrived, including Elor Azaria, a medic from the battalion.
 Azaria approached the wounded al-Sharif and fatally shot him in the head while standing less than two meters away.
 A video of Azaria killing al-Sharif was published by B'Tselem, and went viral on Israeli social media, sparking controversy.